shimaore/ccnq3/doc/data-dictionary.md

 *   `check_from`      boolean
     If true, the call can only be placed if the endpoint for the From username is the same as this endpoint.

-*   `dest_domain`     string  Override the destination domain

-    Overrides user_srv and user_via

-    Probably obsolete, do not use.

 *   `sbc`             integer This endpoint is an outbound SBC that sends calls to us towards a carrier.

     Our own outbound SBCs